peterzh/signals/README.md

 log = exp.runTrials(@flashedGrating2, paramValues);
 ```

 The `exp.promptForParams` function actually calls your presentation definition just to infer what parameters it requires.
-It will then show a (blocking) GUI requesting those parameters, and return your final settings in an appropriate `struct`.
+It will then show a (blocking) GUI requesting those parameters, and return your final choices in an appropriate `struct`.
 Finally, we use them to run the experiment presentation, all parameterised and stuff.

 ## Signals